 The Postal Industry Ombudsman can investigate the actions of Australia Post and those of its commercial peers that register to be part of the ombudsman scheme created under the OA (Cth).
 The intent is that the Postal Industry Ombudsman acts in a similar manner to other industry ombudsmen, but with the capacity to exercise set statutory investigation and reporting powers and to use their ombudsman powers in relation to Australia Post if warranted.

-The ombudsman does not deal with complaints about the service or treatment provided by a health professional or hospital.
-These should be directed to the Victorian Health Complaints Commissioner (https://hcc.vic.gov.au), or the equivalent state or territory body.
+The Ombudsman does not deal with complaints about the services or treatments provided by a health professional or hospital.
+These should be directed to the Victorian Health Complaints Commissioner (https://hcc.vic.gov.au).

 • promotes awareness and understanding of the scheme;